 Modern smartphones have built-in features to help you find a lost phone.
 As long as location services are on, you typically log into your account via a web browser and you’ll be able to view its location.

 Apple: iPhone users have an app called Find My Phone and can sign in at iCloud.com to view the location - find out more here.

-Android: Go to Google Settings - Security.
-Make sure the sliders next to Remotely locate this device and Allow remote lock and erase are turned On.
+Android: Go to Settings - Security & Location (or Google - Security).
+Tap Find My Device and make sure the sliders next to Remotely locate this device and Allow remote lock and erase are turned On.

 Step 2: Cancel your SIM